digimat/digimat-saia/README.rst

     <SAIAItemFlag(index=18, value=OFF, age=1s)>

     >>> myflag.value=True
-    >>> print myflag.value
+    >>> myflag.value
     True

 The SAIAMemory object is initially created *empty* (with no items declared).
 Items are dynamically instanciated "on-the-fly" when they are accessed.
 In the example above, the flag 18 is created on the first call, and returned in a SAIAItemFlag object.
-Subsequent calls to this item will always return the same object instance.
+Any further call to this item will always return the same object instance.
 Each item provide some helpers methods to facilitate value manipulation

 .. code-block:: python